ethan-stone/obsidian-vault-knowledge-base/Fitness/Diet/Lunch.md

-# Ground Beef With Greek Yogurt Sauce
+# Ground Beef Patties or Chicken Breast With Greek Yogurt Sauce
 - Totals
 	- 86 grams of protein
 	- 755 calories